Character page for The Good Place.

 Other Earth Characters

 A random stoner kid from 1970s Calgary who, during a magic mushroom trip, somehow explained what happens in the afterlife with 92% accuracy.
-His portrait is proudly displayed in Michael's office.
+His portrait is proudly displayed in Michael's office and he's a celebrity in the afterlife realm.
+Michael and Janet go to visit him to learn about his current life, only to find that his vision has had an adverse effect on his life.

 - Achievements in Ignorance: Got high one night and unwittingly achieved what all of humanity had failed to do for millennia: explain what happens to you when you die.